 Note that Grade 3 soils of any type can only be gathered by a miner with a minimum of 353 Gathering.
 A miner retainer can also be sent out on ventures to bring back topsoil as well.

 Now for the most interesting aspect of gardening.
-Crossbreeding is the mechanic of generating an otherwise unobtainable seed by planting two different types of plants beside each other.
-It is the mechanic that allows us to plant and harvest plants such as Blood Peppers, Chives, Glazenuts and more.
+Crossbreeding is the mechanic of generating an otherwise unobtainable seed by planting two different types of seeds beside each other.
+It is the mechanic that allows us to plant seeds and harvest plants such as Royal Ferns, Blood Peppers, Chives, Glazenuts and more.
 When a plant is ready to be harvested, aside from the plant itself you may also find a crossbred seed.
 The linked screenshot shows some early crossbreeding pairs.

-A single garden patch should only be used to crossbreed one specific seed.
+In most situations a single garden patch should only be used to crossbreed one specific seed.
+There are some exceptions which can be found on the Cross Diagrams page.
 Assuming we have a Deluxe Garden Patch, and therefore we have 8 beds, then only 4 of each seed in a crossbreed pair can exist in a patch.
-Shown in the following link is the ideal pattern for the planting of seeds in a Deluxe Garden Patch.
-The more mature plants in the corners represent one of the seeds in a crossbreed pair while the less developed plants represent the other seed in the pair.
+Shown in the image to the left is the ideal pattern for the planting of seeds in a Deluxe Garden Patch.
+Using Chives and Glazenuts as an example you will have Chive seeds in spots 1, 3, 5, 7 and Glazenut seeds in spots 2, 4, 6, 8.
+You will plant the first Chive seed in spot 1, then the Glazenut in spot 2 and alternate seeds all the way around.

 Crossbreeding occurs at the moment a seed is planted.
 That means the first seed that is planted will never yield a seed when it is ready to be harvested.
 If you want the first seed to yield something you can remove it after planting the other seeds in the bed and re-plant with the same seed.
 This will ensure you are getting a cross with the first seed as well.
 When done correctly, expect to obtain 4 to 8 crossbred seeds assuming you are using Grade 3 Thanalan soil for all spots.